sztokbant/sztoks/README.md

 **Development**

-Sztoks was built using Spring Boot and Java technology and a web front-end.
+Sztoks was built using Spring Boot and Java technology with a web front-end.

 To run from IntelliJ IDEA, create a Gradle run configuration, set *Tasks* as `:bootRun`, and set the following "Environment variables" in order to point to your MySQL server settings, e.g.: